 Custom Truck One Source (Kansas City, Missouri) – MO – 4 Locations, TX – 3 Locations, GA, SD, OK, CO, WI, OH, VA, NJ, NH, NY

-Dailey AG – Oskaloosa, KS – SPCC Plan
+Dailey AG – Oskaloosa, Kansas – SPCC Plan

-Day and Zimmerman, Parsons, KS – Integrity Testing
+Day and Zimmerman, Parsons, Kansas – Integrity Testing

 Dayton Superior – Kansas City, Kansas – SPCC Plan and Five year review

 Delmonte Pet Foods – HAZWOPER Training, Industrial Hygiene, and Program Assistance

 DELSCO-Myton, Utah-Two SPCC Plans for two locations

 Dieker Oil Company – Cottonwoods Falls, KS – Environmental (SPCC Plan)